Do I need previous experience?

 No worries.
 This is unlikely, the clamping method seems to work well.

-If things do shift, this is why we want you to make sure you send a photo of your work.
-This way we can re-place any pieces that might shift during transport.
+Pieces sometimes shift, this is why we want you to make sure you send a photo of your work.
+We can then re-place any pieces back the way you intended.